 Kraven's Last Hunt, or Fearful Symmetry, is a 1987 crossover series between various Spider-Man titles regarding his last battle with Kraven the Hunter.
 It spans Web of Spider-Man #31-32, The Amazing Spider-Man #293-294 and The Spectacular Spider-Man #131-132.
 This is the first event title in Spider-Man's publication history, and the first time a single story carried across all the books.

-Spider-Man has just returned from his honeymoon with Mary Jane Watson.
-For whatever reason, he cannot shake a feeling of unease that doesn't seem to stem from his spider-sense.
-Encountering Kraven, Spider-Man tries to make light of the situation, but still can't shake the dread, especially when he sees the deranged look in Kraven's eyes, and the rifle in his hands.
+In this arc Spider-Man has just returned from his honeymoon with Mary Jane Watson and finds he cannot shake a feeling of unease that doesn't seem to stem from his spider-sense.
+Encountering Kraven, Spider-Man tries to make light of the situation but still can't shake the dread—especially when he sees the deranged look in Kraven's eyes, and the rifle in his hands.

 Kraven shoots, later holding a small funeral for his enemy on his estate.
-Needing to completely defeat Spider-Man beyond killing him, Kraven dons a copy of Peters then-black costume note and masquerades as Spider-Man.
+Needing to completely defeat Spider-Man beyond killing him, Kraven dons a copy of Peters then-black costume note and masquerades as the hero.
 When he saves Mary Jane from a group of muggers, she knows instantly he's not her husband.
-Kraven also captures the rat-creature Vermin, who Spider-Man had helped Captain America
+Kraven also captures the insane Vermin, who Spider-Man had helped Captain America defeat before.

-But Spider-Man isn't dead.
-Kraven shot him with horse tranquilizer and buried him alive.
-Just barely managing to avoid panicking, Spider-Man digs his way out just before his air runs out.
-Understandably shaken and staggering, he still makes it to his apartment to assure Mary Jane that he's alive and goes to confront Kraven.
-Spider-Man finds Kraven and Vermin, who has been tortured by the Hunter.
-Spider-Man attacks Kraven, but he doesn't fight back, considering his point made.
+But Peter isn't dead.
+As it turns out Kraven shot him with a tranquilizer then deliberately buried him alive.
+Panicked but determined, Spider-Man digs his way out before he can waste away.
+Understandably shaken and staggering, he still makes it to his apartment to assure Mary Jane that he's alive before going to confront Kraven.
+Spider-Man finds him with Vermin, who has been tortured by the Hunter.
+Spider-Man attacks Kraven, but the villain doesn't fight back—considering his point made and his victory achieved.
 Kraven then demands that Spider-Man and Vermin fight, but Spider-Man walks away disgusted.
-Kraven releases Vermin, who attacks Spider-Man, thinking he's the one who captured and tortured him.
-Kraven stops Vermin from killing Spider-Man and lets him go free, telling Spider-Man that he can pursue him if he wishes, but Kraven has hunted his last.
+Kraven releases Vermin, who attacks Spider-Man in terror and confusion.
+Kraven later stops Vermin from killing Spider-Man and releases him, telling Spider-Man that he can pursue if he wishes.
+Kraven, however, has hunted his last.

-Spider-Man tracks down and outwits Vermin and returns home to Mary Jane.
-Kraven returns to his home, muses at the peace he feels, and commits suicide.
+Spider-Man tracks down and defeats Vermin before returning home to Mary Jane.
+Kraven also goes home, muses at the peace he feels, and commits suicide.

 Trope examples in Kraven's Last Hunt include: